Ms. Regina "Gina" Sims

 Previously, Mr. Temple served as the Program Manager for Army STTR, where he successfully executed the Army’s STTR budget, topic calls, proposal selections, award monitoring, and outreach initiatives.

-With 15 years of civilian service, he has held numerous roles, including Technical Assistant to the Deputy Director at the Army Research Office, Program Manager for the Science, Mathematics, and Research for Transformation (SMART) Scholarship for Service Program within OUSD(R&E), and Component Execution Lead for the SMART Program.
+With 15 years of civilian service, he has held numerous roles, including Technical Assistant to the Deputy Director at the Army Research Office, Program Manager for the Science, Mathematics, and Research for Transformation (SMART) Scholarship for Service Program within OUSW(R&E), and Component Execution Lead for the SMART Program.
 He has also served as the Program Manager for Technology Transfer in the Office of the Deputy Assistant Secretary of the Army (Research & Technology), Operations Officer for the Assistant Secretary of the Army (Acquisition, Logistics & Technology), and as an Electronic Warfare Analyst at the Army Materiel System Analysis Activity, now DEVCOM Data Analysis Center.

 Who We Are